mudasobwa/mudasobwa.github.io/_posts/2018-02-22-flip-flop-real-application.md

 Nithin Bekal.)

 The term [came from the electronics](https://en.wikipedia.org/wiki/Flip-flop_(electronics)) where it roughly means two-state machine with memory.
-Basically, it’s meaning can be expressed as a boolean variable that somehow depends on two conditions _and_ the history.
+Basically, its meaning can be expressed as a boolean variable that somehow depends on two conditions _and_ the history.
 It’s initiated with `false`.
 Once set to `true` because of the first condition, it remains